 One significant challenge with advancing capital is the risk of projects not being completed and those ratepayer funds potentially being lost.
-That risk is different from all other contract structures in Illinois Shines that call for payments only upon project energization.
-To guard against waste, fraud, or abuse, the IPA believes advanced capital authorizations should be limited to only genuine cases of need.
+That risk is different from all other contract structures in Illinois Shines that call for payments only upon project energization. -To guard against waste, fraud, or abuse, the IPA believes advanced capital authorizations should be limited to only genuine cases of need and to certain project sizes.-

-As discussed further in Chapter 10, the Agency is concerned that the minimum statutory criteria for qualifying as an Equity Eligible Contractor may be encouraging business models which, while arguably meeting the statutory "Equity Eligible Contractor" definition, may not be "successful in advancing priority access to the clean energy economy for businesses and workers from communities that have been excluded from economic opportunities in the energy sector, have been subject to disproportionate levels of pollution, and have disproportionately experienced negative public health outcomes" as required by Section 1-75(c-10) of the Act.
-The advance of capital criteria must be viewed in combination with changes in EEC qualification proposed in Chapter 10.
-If those criteria are not tightened through this Plan, then the Agency should be more guarded in allowing for the advance of capital, as fewer EEC category applicants will have genuine need.
+As discussed further in Chapter 10, the Agency is concerned that the minimum statutory criteria for qualifying as an Equity Eligible Contractor may be encouraging business models which, while arguably meeting the statutory "Equity Eligible Contractor" definition, may not be "successful in advancing priority access to the clean energy economy for businesses and workers from communities that have been excluded from economic opportunities in the energy sector, have been subject to disproportionate levels of pollution, and have disproportionately experienced negative public health outcomes" as required by Section 1-75(c-10) of the Act. -The advance of capital criteria must be viewed in combination with changes in EEC qualification proposed in Chapter 10. -If those criteria are not tightened as proposed inthrough this Plan, then the Agency mustshould be even more guarded in allowing for the advance of capital, as fewer EEC category applicants will have genuine need.

-In determining what demonstrates genuine need, the IPA has limited experience since CEJA passed, having reviewed only one set of such requests.
-As such, the IPA believes it needs flexibility to tailor and adjust criteria as it continues to learn what constitutes "need" and how an EEC can most effectively demonstrate that "need."
-Thus, this draft Plan proposes that, in lieu of a rigid scoring rubric, any advance of capital request should include and will be evaluated on at least the criteria below:
+In determining what demonstrates genuine need, the IPA has limited experience since CEJA passed, having reviewed only one set of such requests. -As such, the IPA believes it needs flexibility to tailor and adjust criteria as it continues to learn what constitutes "need" and how an EEC can most effectively demonstrate that "need." -Thus, thethis draft 2024 Long-Term Plan proposed proposes that, in lieu of a rigid scoring rubric, any advance of capital request should include and will be evaluated on at least the criteria below:

-- The strength of the EEC's narrative description outlining the EEC's need for capital advancement due to its status as an EEC, including a discussion of structural barriers faced by that specific EEC, barriers to capital access, and why that specific level of capital advancement is requested; - The specific costs that the capital advancement will address (equipment, permitting, professional services, interconnection costs, REC delivery contract deposits, etc.); - The number and scale of projects previously submitted into IPA programs by the EEC or any of its owners or affiliates; - Planned project partners and subcontractors (and specifically, the scale and sophistication of those firms); - The financial picture facing the EEC, including its owners and affiliates, as demonstrated through balance sheets, cash flow statements, tax returns, and similar documentation;
+- The strength of the EEC's narrative description outlining the EEC's need for capital advancement due to its status as an EEC, including a discussion of structural barriers faced by that specific EEC, barriers to capital access, and why that specific level of capital advancement is requested; - The specific costs that the capital advancement will address (equipment, permitting, professional services, interconnection costs, REC delivery contract deposits, etc.); - The number and scale of projects previously submitted into IPA programs by the EEC or any of its owners or affiliates;